Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 If you are leaving part way through a chargeable period, you’ll pay the full fee for that period.
 For example, a Masters student leaving in November pays tuition fees to the end of December.

 If you have a scholarship or a bursary, this may be affected if you withdraw.
-See more about changes to a scholarship or bursary
+See more about changes to a scholarship or bursary.

 - Fees and funding during temporary withdrawal

-Once your temporary withdrawal has been agreed, the University will contact Student Finance to tell them that you are no longer attending University and confirm your date of last attendance.
+Once your temporary withdrawal has been agreed, the University will contact Student Finance to tell them that you are no longer attending University and confirm your last date of attendance.
 Student Finance will use this date to re-calculate your maintenance funding for the year.

 Tuition fees and maintenance funding